kondratyev-nv/easy-markdown-to-github-pages/README.md

 ![](./printscreen3.png)

 That's it!
-Now you can juste use the link provided by Github to access you website:
+Now you can just use the link provided by Github to access your website:

 ![](./printscreen4.png)